spryker/spryker-shop-core/Bundles/CartPage/src/SprykerShop/Yves/CartPage/Theme/default/components/molecules/product-cart-items-list/README.md

-Displays product list with detailed information for each
+Displays product list with detailed information for each item.